diegoami/newscollection/README.md

 * get a different angle about a specific news item or topic from a different source
 * find controversial news in a period of time, that have been treated seperately from several sources.

-## Possible development

-I am also considering following developments

-* Work as a recommender system - find articles whose topics is related to the one you have selected
-  * at first these recommendations would be stateless, but it can be extended to remember previous user choices

-* Categorize articles / texts based on tags and authors of articles in the database, to try and help to get recommendations

-* Implement a real smart search engine over the database of technical articles

 ## Dataset